Crane, N. J. and W. Kusek. 2014. Contemporary Research Strategies in Cultural Geography (special issue). Journal of Cultural Geography 31(2).

 Crane, N. J. 2012.
 Are ‘Other Spaces’ Necessary?
 Associative Power at the Dumpster.
 ACME: An International E-Journal for Critical Geographies 11(3), 352-372.

 Crane, N. J. 2017.
-Review of Markus-Michael Müller’s The Punitive City: Privatized Policing and Protection in Neoliberal Mexico.
+Invited review of Markus-Michael Müller’s The Punitive City: Privatized Policing and Protection in Neoliberal Mexico.
 Journal of Latin American Geography 16(3), 177-179.

 Crane, N. J. 2017.
-Commentary in the book review forum on Simon Springer’s The Anarchist Roots of Geography: Towards Spatial Emancipation.
+Invited commentary in the book review forum on Simon Springer’s The Anarchist Roots of Geography: Towards Spatial Emancipation.
 The AAG Review of Books 5(4), 285-287.

 Crane, N. J. 2016.
 Review of Stuart Aitken’s The Ethnopoetics of Space and Transformation: Young People’s Engagement, Activism and Aesthetics.
 Emotion, Space and Society 21, 3-4.